trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. figure:: images/print2.png

 For this model, the HPLIP driver is recommended.
-In PC-BSD®, the HPLIP driver is available as an optional system component called "pcbsd-meta-hplip".
+In TrueOS®, the HPLIP driver is available as an optional system component called "pcbsd-meta-hplip".
 You can see if the driver is installed, and install it if it is not, using :ref:`AppCafe®`.

 .. index:: printing